 In its initial days, Faizabad was known as Bangla – for the huge mad barracks that were built here.
 How and when it came to be known as Faizabad seems to be lost in history.

-Umrao Jaan Ada or Ameeran as the famous courtesan of Awadh was known came from Faizabad.
+Umrao Jaan Ada or Ameeran as the famous courtesan of Awadh was known to have come from Faizabad.
 She was sold to a Kotha in Lucknow, and that is where she gained her fame.
-I would say it was Rekha in film Umrao Jaan who immortalized here.
+I would say it was Rekha in the film Umrao Jaan who was immortalized here.

 Things to see in Faizabad

-Like any city, you can walk around Faizabad and know the city.
-If you do not have time, here are the main places to visit in Faizabad.
+Like any city, you can walk around this one too and know the city.
+If you do not have time, here are the main places to visit for you.

 Gulab Bari translates to Rose Garden.
 However, you do not see any roses around this monument.
 So, go with your imagination.
 Try and visualize how this huge campus would look with pink roses blooming all around it.

-At Gulab Bari, the graves are at ground floor.
+At Gulab Bari, the graves are on the ground floor.
 You can request the caretaker to open it for you.
-Shuja-ud-daula rests here along with his mother.
+Shuja-Ud-Daula rests here along with his mother.
 His father Safdarjung’s grave was also here but it was later shifted to Delhi.
 In Delhi, his tomb is beautiful in red sandstone comparable to that of Humayun’s Tomb.

-Tombs in Faizabad are built with bricks and covered with thick lime plaster.
-The Stucco work is an influence of the British.
-Bricks used are called Lakhori Bricks – they are thinner than the ones we use today.
+Tombs here are built with bricks and covered with thick lime plaster.
+The Stucco work is influenced by the British.
+The bricks used are called Lakhori Bricks – they are thinner than the ones we use today.

-The grave is simple but it enclosed in a beautiful wooden perforated wall with arches.
+The grave is simple but it is enclosed in a beautiful wooden perforated wall with arches.

 Bahu Begum ka Maqbara

-Bahu Begum was the wife of a Shuja-ud-Daula – Ummataul Zohra.
-Her tomb is taller than her husband’s tomb and to date, it is the tallest building in Faizabad.
+Bahu Begum was the wife of a Shuja-Ud-Daula – Ummataul Zohra.
+Her tomb is taller than her husband’s tomb and to date, it is the tallest building in the heritage town.

 There are lovely ceiling frescos in pale yellow and bright blue color.
 They are the best part of this tomb.
 They look quite recently restored, while most of the other features of the tomb are probably waiting for a restoration.
 Arches and the stucco work around them make an interesting architecture to admire.

-Bahu Begum’s grave is on the ground floor that is inaccessible.
+Bahu Begum’s grave is on the ground floor which is inaccessible.

-While Ayodhya was what I had set out to explore, Faizabad was a chance discovery.
-It was a great rendezvous with the initial history of Nawabs of Lucknow.
+While Ayodhya was what I had set out to explore, this place was a chance discovery.
+It was a great rendezvous with the initial history of the Nawabs of Lucknow.

-Recommend you read following travel blog on places to visit in Uttar Pradesh.
+Recommend you read the following travel blog on places to visit in Uttar Pradesh.